Updated on October 26, 2022

 Project Organize: Use a Planner.
 Use a planner to increase productivity and calm your mind.
 Having everything in one place can help you to get organized.

 We definitely can all use that kind of motivation.
-But without a plan in place and some basic systems set up, you will burn out quickly and be left with a bigger mess than you started with!
+But without a plan and some basic systems set up, you will burn out quickly and be left with a bigger mess than you started!

 Must Haves in a Paper Planner